-\Students that do not meet the minimum academic admissions requirements may be considered for admission on a case-by-case basis as determined by the Admissions Committee.
+Students that do not meet the minimum academic admissions requirements may be considered for admission on a case-by-case basis as determined by the Admissions Committee.
+Contact your Admissions Counselor for more information.

 International Transfer Students

 In addition to the requirements stated above, international students wishing to transfer from another U.S. institution must: